manulsan/LooksPlusIO-NodeJS/README.md

     yarn atlinux      # run on linux at shell
     ```

-## Defining device and its properties
+## Device Definition

-- All developers define development products(as device) and their attributes at [atcloud365/mfg](https://atcloud365.com/mfg)
+- All developers define development products(as device) and its properties at [atcloud365/mfg](https://atcloud365.com/mfg)
-- Signup required
+- Signup required("make your own account")

-### Device Definition
+### Device and Properties

+- Define device name and other stuffs

 ![Defining device and its properties](./assets/img/mfg-web1.png)

 ### Device serial # Generations

+- Device Serial No. is generated and generated # can be used at device F/W

 ![Generating Devices' Serial No.](./assets/img/mfg-web2.png)

-## Testing at atcloud365
+## Device Testing

-- Device can be tested at [atcloud365/mfg](https://atcloud365.com) using it's serian #
+- Device can be tested at [atcloud365](https://atcloud365.com) using its serial #
-- Signup required
+- - Signup required("make your own account, it is different from mfg account")

 ### Registering Device